vidyasonawane/RahulMahale.io/content/blogs/Installing-and-configuring-chef-server.md

 * `--region ap-southeast-1` If you want your instances to be deployed in any specific Amazon AWS region, add this parameter and the desired region

-* `-Z ap-southeast-1b` is the availability zone within your region (i.e. you have an existing disk volume you need to made available to this instance)
+* `-Z ap-southeast-1b` is the availability zone within your region (i.e. you have an existing disk volume you need to make available to this instance)

 after running the command it will create an ec2 instance and install the chef client

-also it will execute the recipes under the role test
+also, it will execute the recipes under the role test

 Managing EC2 Instances with knife